Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_1_plan.md

 ## Synopsis

-Welcome to the NEH "Make *your* edition" Institute: models and methods for digital textual scholarship.
-The first week is a bootcamp for command line.
+Welcome to the NEH “Make *your* edition” Institute: models and methods for digital textual scholarship.
+The first week is a bootcamp for operating on the command line and other baseline skills.
 Day one begins by familiarizing you with your operating system.
-We then move beyond the graphical user interface (GUI) and begin to use the command line, which allows greater power over the files, directories, and programs populating a filesystem.
+We then move beyond the graphical user interface (GUI) and begin to use the command line, which allows greater control of the files, directories, and programs that populate a filesystem.
 Day one emphasizes knowledge of the computer as a tool for managing information.

 ## Outcome goals
 * Know your machine: Windows, Mac, and Linux users will all have different experiences and knowledge.
-Sometimes (read: most of the time) solving a problem involves multiple solutions for varying operating systems
+Sometimes (= much of the time) the steps toward solving a problem may depend on the operating system
 * What are files, directories, and programs
-* Directory navigation and simple file manipulation
+* Directory navigation and file manipulation
 * Creating and saving aliases
-* Reading error messages
+* Understanding and dealing with error messages

 ## Legend